Table of contents

 It’s all about creating routines and improving the way you work.
 Like any good boy scout will tell you spending time on preparation now will save you time later and let you get into a groove where shifts are prepared way in advance.
 That way, even if changes come, and they will come, you’ll be ready for them.

 Not to mention, a predictable schedule keeps your employees happy and engaged with your organization.
 They can maintain a life outside of work and for working parents that means a lot.
-A predictable schedule could mean your employees decide to stay with you for much longer, solving, what is probably, the greatest ailment of hourly labor – turnover.
+A predictable schedule could mean your employees decide to stay with you for much longer, solving, what is probably, the greatest ailment of hourly labor — employee turnover.

 According to a CAP study, the cost of replacing an employee is about 16% of their annual salary.
-Maintaining a predictable schedule could end up saving you more than just a chunk of change, it could be a game changer for your business.
+Maintaining a predictable schedule could end up saving you more than just a chunk of change, it could be a game-changer for your business.

 On-call scheduling is the practice of requesting employees to call in before their shift starts and verify they are actually needed.
 Scheduling employees for a shift and then sending them home if the shift is slow is a dubious practice at best and could actually cost you more money than it saves.
 Very much related to the above, schedules need to be predictable, not just for the manager’s sake but for the employee.

 Until recently, most large retailers would practice on-call scheduling but due to strong regulatory and public pressure The Gap, A&F, Starbucks, and others have promised to end on-call scheduling.
-However, in my opinion, that’s only a small part of the story.
+However, that’s only a small part of the story.
 What they’re not telling you is that they have stockholders to think of and if there were large profits to be had in on-call scheduling they would still be doing it.

 For that to work, you have to be very good at bidding your clients, on the one hand, and managing the productivity of your employees, on the other.
 Just doing one of the two can be challenging enough.
 If you can manage both on an ongoing basis then you’ve got this contracting thing figured out.